bramkuijper/charnov_1979/README.md

 ![n08](https://github.com/bramkuijper/charnov_1979/blob/main/img/rplot_n08.png?raw=true)

-For values of `n>1.0` we find evolutionary branching into males and females as expected.
+If one runs the thing for `n>1.0` we find evolutionary branching into males and females as expected (not shown here).